Devollox/cosmic-rich-presence/README.md

 6. Click `SAVE` button
 7. Your Discord Rich Presence is now active!

+> **⏱️ Initial Delay:** When you first start Rich Presence, there's approximately a 25 second delay before the status appears in Discord.
+This is normal and only happens on startup.
+After that, status updates every 30 seconds.

 Without the filled in `ClientID` and both sets of values (label + url), the Rich Presence script does not run.